Who's really hauling

 The investigations coming next.

 Each new public dataset we integrate unlocks a question worth answering.
-These are the cross-dataset stories on deck once the core platform ships.
+With the core tools live, these are the cross-dataset investigations on deck next.